Impact

 Greater visibility and satisfied customers

 In addition to data, we offer several services for good data management across the data lifecycle.
-Our website gets over two million visits annually.
+Our websites get up to two million visits annually.
 In our 2023 customer feedback survey, our customers expressed high satisfaction with our services and data.

 All our key performance indicators are published in our annual reports (in Finnish).